auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 It is highly recommended that the public salts be sampled or derived from a high-quality cryptographically secure source and stored directly in a database.
-In particular, the public salt should not be derived from non-public seeds and keys.[^ephemeral-derivations] This avoids any possibility of an eavesdropper stealing that non-public information and using it as evidence to third parties that they have actually compromised your infrastructure, preserving your
+In particular, because you cannot migrate away from a public salt in any kind of bounded timeframe, they should not be derived from non-public seeds and keys.[^ephemeral-derivations] This avoids any possibility of an eavesdropper stealing that non-public information and using it as evidence to third parties that they have actually compromised your infrastructure, preserving your